yangaound/dbman/README.md

 ### class ``dbman.Manipulator``(connection=None, driver=None, **kwargs):
 This class inherits `dbman.Connector` and add 2 methods: `fromdb()` for read and `todb()` for write.<br />
-argument `connection` should be a connection object. argument `driver` is a package name of underlying database driver that clients want to use, `pymysql` will be assumed if it's omitted. if `connection` is `None`, `kwargs` will be passed to `dbman.Connector` to obtains a connection, otherwise `kwargs` will be ignored.
+argument `connection` should be a connection object. argument `driver` is a package name of underlying database driver that clients want to use, `setting.driver` will be assumed if it's omitted. argument `kwargs` will be passed to super class to obtains a connection if it's `None`, otherwise it will be ignored.

 ### Manipulator.`fromdb`(select_stmt, args=None, latency=False)